-The kidneys remove waste and excess fluid from the blood through structures called nephrons.
-Each nephron contains a filter called a glomerulus that has a network of tiny blood vessels called capillaries.
-When blood flows into a glomerulus, tiny molecules — water, essential minerals and nutrients, and wastes — pass through the capillary walls.
+The kidneys remove waste and extra fluid from the blood through filtering units called nephrons.
+Each nephron contains a filter, called a glomerulus.
+Each filter has tiny blood vessels called capillaries.
+When blood flows into a glomerulus, tiny bits, called molecules, of water, minerals and nutrients, and wastes pass through the capillary walls.
 Large molecules, such as proteins and red blood cells, do not.
-The filtered solution then passes into another part of the nephron called the tubule.
-The water, nutrients and minerals that the body needs are transferred back to the bloodstream.
-The excess water and waste become urine that flows to the bladder.
+The part that's filtered then passes into another part of the nephron called the tubule.
+The water, nutrients and minerals the body needs are sent back to the bloodstream.
+The extra water and waste become urine that flows to the bladder.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.